Cameronkeene15/zkillboard_to_slack/README.md

 # Eve-Online-Slack-Bot

+# This script is dated and no longer works due to changes Eve Online made to their API.
+The changes required users to be signed into zkillboard in order for it to pull api information from Eve Online.
+In return, this script became useless.

 This is a script which will go through all recent kills happening in EVE and post any killmails that are losses or kills to slack in a formated message.